YottaDB/YDBDoc/MessageRecovery/errors.rst

 NUMPROCESSORS, Could not determine number of processors

 Run Time Warning: This indicates that the process was unable to determine the number of CPUs in the machine.
 (The subsequent message(s) give more detailed information.)
-This causes the number to default to one (1), which if incorrect may cause sub-optimal tuning.
+This causes the number to default to one (1), which if incorrect, may cause sub-optimal tuning.

 Action: Analyze the accompanying message(s).
 If you require assistance, report the entire incident context to your YottaDB support channel.